 farming protests nov 2025 14

-The NFU said the change would “help a handful of farmers but it is not enough to change the devastating impact for the majority”.
+The NFU said the change would only “help a handful of farmers but it is not enough to change the devastating impact for the majority”.

 “Today the government accepted its changes to Inheritance Tax are flawed; which we welcome,” said NFU president Tom Bradshaw.
 “But this step does not do nearly enough to reduce the damage to the British farming community.